 Similar to other significant life events and milestones such as birthdays or anniversaries, a celebration of life ceremony brings together family and friends to share, honour and celebrate the life of the deceased.
 Do keep in mind that the event can be as large or intimate, based on your preference and budget.

 Designing a Celebration of Life Event

-Since this is an informal event where traditions or norms do not play any role, you can decide the structure of the ceremony and how you wish to personalize it.
+Since this is an informal event where traditions or norms do not play any role, you can decide the structure of the ceremony and how you wish to personalise it.
 Think of how your loved one would want to be remembered and do not hesitate to incorporate some unique elements that reflect the deceased person’s lifestyle or characteristics.

 This ceremony does not have to be held at a church or funeral home in Toronto.
 There is no right or wrong way to host a celebration of life and the possibilities are limitless.
 You can include a specific theme, play a movie, raise toasts, run a slideshow tribute, display a collage of photos at the venue and choose any type of music.

 Alternately, you could step away from the conventional venues and plan a completely different activity to celebrate the life of your loved one.
-For example, you could organize a group motorcycle ride, plan a book reading, go for a wine tasting, get together on a beach or in a garden, or do anything else that the deceased was passionate about.
+For example, you could organise a group motorcycle ride, plan a book reading, go for a wine tasting, get together on a beach or in a garden, or do anything else that the deceased was passionate about.

 Executing a Celebration of Life Event

 Unlike a traditional funeral where you do not send out invitations, here you need to determine your guest list and invite people to attend the event.

 In addition to choosing a day, date and venue, you will need to decide on suitable decorations, refreshments and meals (if any) that you wish to serve.

 If you prefer a fairly structured ceremony, you may want to request a few guests in advance that you would like them to speak at the ceremony.
 For a more informal event, you could keep it free-flowing, and let any invitee come forward to share an anecdote.